jaesparza/website/content/loop1.md

 In order to use the control board with the ADC reading the absolute position sensor in the tuning unit box, a specific jumper configuration is required.
 Additional details can be found in [[hardware configuration]](https://github.com/jaesparza/Loop-controller/tree/master/pcb/initialPrototype).

-**IMPORTANT:** The motor driver shall be disabled through reseat and power-up, else unwanted steps will be triggered in the stepper motor.
+**IMPORTANT:** The motor driver shall be disabled through reset and power-up, else unwanted steps will be triggered in the stepper motor.
 This is implemented through an pull-up resistor in the enable line of the driver (EN, active-low).

 **IMPORTANT:** Apply a low-pass filter to the ADC line to avoid false end-stops.
 The ADC reads the multiturn-potentiometer responsible for absolute positioning.
 This potentiometer is connected through several meters of cable, running up to the tuning unit and together with the motor control signals.
 This setup is prone to pick-up electrical noise in the ADC lines, in this case the signal present is rich in harmonics between 1 to 8 kHz and modulated at 50 Hz.
 This is resulting in spurious triggers of the sofware end-stop protections.
 In order to remedy it, a hardware-based low-pass filter has been added at the ADC input.
 The filter is calculated to have a cut-off frequency of **XX kHz**.